 Vacuum Wars is reader supported.
 When you make a purchase using links on our site we may earn a commission.
 Details.

-Roborock S8 MaxV Ultra vs Dreame X40 Master
+Roborock S8 MaxV Ultra vs Dreame X40 Master: Which Robot Vacuum Comes Out on Top?

 Today, we’re taking an in-depth look at two of the most advanced robot vacuum mop combos on the market: the Roborock S8 MaxV Ultra and the Dreame X40 Master.
 Both of these “plumbots” feature plumbing-integrated water refill and drainage systems.
 This eliminates the need to refill clean water tanks or empty dirty water tanks, and ultimately brings us closer to fully automated floor care.
 We purchased both models and have extensively evaluated them over the past few weeks.